KI7MT/git-remote-demo/README.md

 ## Creating the Projects

 There are many command line tools to create repositories remotely, and most differ between service providers.
-To ensure a smooth push, we need to create the repo in each of the destination where we want it replicated.
-This is a process.
+To ensure a smooth push, we need to create repo's in each of the destinations where we want it replicated.

-When creating these repos, there should be `no gitignores`, `no README` files, just a blank repository.
+When creating the repos, there should be `no gitignores`, `no README` files, just a blank repository.

 - Log into Github and create a Repo named - git-remote-demo
 - Log into Gitlab and create a Repo named - git-remote-demo